|

 [click here to return to the top] How much

-is just $21 for one year, and $40 for two years.
-We accept online payments
+cost of a one-year subscription is just $25 for one year, and $48 for two

-work with them as well. [click here to return to the top] As a
+offer a PayPal option for subscribers who prefer to use PayPal. [click here to return to the top] As a

 subscriber, what copyright restrictions are there in my reproducing the text